Luke1298/MRE-duplicate-variable-unification-performance/README.md

 ## <a name="not-so-contrived"></a>When this might not be so contrived ##

-In the project where I encountered this performance snafu the structure seemed more rational.
+In the project where I encountered this unanticipated performance implication the structure seemed more rational.

 The system uses [datomic rules](https://docs.datomic.com/cloud/query/query-data-reference.html#rules) to limit a users access.